stashedUp/tomo-documenting-architecture-decisions/README.md

 ![ESP Sandbox environment](./ref/pipeline.png)

 ### Python comparison tool
-- SRE team developed a python script that would generate a report comparing the cost of the infrastucture if AWS Fargate were to be implemented
+- SRE team developed a python script that would generate a report comparing the cost of the infrastructure if AWS Fargate were to be implemented
 - [Source to tool](./python-tool/README.md)

 # Status